aviralgarg05/Bandwidth-Monitoring-Using-Python/README.md

-# Network-Usage-Tracker
+# Bandwidth Montor Using Python
-A python script to keep a track of network usage and notify you if it exceeds a specified limit (only support for wifi right now)
+A python script to keep a track of badwidth and notify you if it exceeds a specified limit (only support for wifi right now)

 ### Requirements: